IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 There are several advanced options available for certain file types.

-- Image files: jpgs, pngs, and tiff files are able to be selected as the default thumbnail for a dataset.
+- Image files: .jpg, .png, and .tif files are able to be selected as the default thumbnail for a dataset.
 The selected thumbnail will appear on the search result card for that dataset.
 - SPSS files: SPSS files can be tagged with the language they were originally coded in.
 This is found by clicking on Advanced Options and selecting the language from the list provided.

 Edit Files